thierrydev/koopa/index.md

 ## Shared (for all users)

-Install into `/usr/local/koopa`.
-This requires sudo (i.e. administrator) permissions.
+Requires sudo (i.e. administrator) permissions.

 ```sh
 curl -sSL "https://koopa.acidgenomics.com/install" | bash -s -- --shared
 ```

-This will add a shared profile configuration file at `/etc/profile.d/koopa.sh` for supported Linux distros, but not macOS.
+Installs into `/usr/local/koopa`.
+This will also add a shared profile configuration file at `/etc/profile.d/koopa.sh` for supported Linux distros, but not macOS.
 If you're going to install any programs using the cellar scripts, also ensure the permissions for `/usr/local/` are group writable.
 The installer attempts to fix this automatically, if necessary.

 ## Check installation